 Usually a beginner reef tank has higher nutrient levels – which will make Xenia grow faster as they absorb these.
 The best chance for success would be to purchase a specimen that is aquacultured.
 They are easily found as aquacultured either from a local store, online, or even from local aquarists trimming them or wanting to get rid of them.

 But what if you are visiting this post and actually want to get rid of them?
 Yes, that is the issue with these corals.
 They can grow so fast that they can overtake a tank.
 To illustrate, let me show you an example case from TRex from the reef2reef forum.

-TRex tank was a 65 gallon reef tank that had a single pulsing xenia placed in.
-Within a year, the pulsing xenia had grown and reproduced and completely taken over the tank:
+TRex’s tank was a 65 gallon reef tank that had a single pulsing xenia placed in.
+Within a year, the pulsing xenia had grown, reproduced, and completely taken over the tank:

 A picture says a thousand words doesn’t it?

 Factors to Consider When Deciding on Purchasing

 If the pictures above have not discouraged you, let’s talk about factors when purchasing a pulsing xenia.
 They are pretty corals no doubt and in a species only tank they are actually pretty breathtaking with the non-stop pulsing and movement in the tank.
 Here are some things to consider to prevent an invasion.